 In the travel insurance industry, claims are denied based on the terms of the agreement outlined in the insurance plan documents.
-A claim denial can be disappointing, even maddening, to a traveler counting on getting their money back, but here’s something you may not know – just because your claim was denied doesn’t mean that’s the final answer.
+A claim denial can be disappointing to a traveler counting on getting their money back, but here’s something you may not know – just because your claim was denied doesn’t mean that’s the final answer.

-There are many simple reasons a claim may be initially denied: clerical mistakes, miscommunications, etc. A traveler who is holding a travel insurance claim denial has two options: take the denial passively and accept the loss, or file an appeal.
+There are many simple reasons a claim may be initially denied: clerical mistakes, miscommunications, etc. A traveler facing a travel insurance claim denial has two options: accept the loss, or file an appeal.
 The appeal process is a valid part of claims handling for any reputable travel insurance provider.

 Start by Understanding Why the Claim was Denied